David Muoka

-David Kenechukwu Muoka (born 14 December 2000) is a Hong Kong professional basketball player who last played for the Windy City Bulls of the NBA G League.
+David Kenechukwu Muoka (born 14 December 2000) is a Hong Kong professional basketball player for the Long Island Nets of the NBA G League.
 He played college basketball for the Lamar Cardinals and the UNLV Runnin' Rebels.

 High school career

 Muoka initially attended West Island School in his native Hong Kong where he played in local competitions, before moving abroad and attending the Athlete Institute in Mono, Ontario, where he averaged 10.9 points, 11.8 rebounds and 3.1 blocks per game while leading the league in rebounds and blocks.
 By the end of the year, he was nominated for the Defensive Player of the Year award by the Ontario Scholastic Basketball Association (OSBA).

 College career

 Muoka began his college career with the Lamar Cardinals where he played 25 games as a sophomore and averaged 5.4 points while shooting 51.3% from the field, 6.8 rebounds and 2.9 blocks, which led the SLC, in 26.7 minutes.
 His efforts earned him the Defensive Player of the Year award.

 Afterwards, Muoka transferred to the UNLV Runnin' Rebels where he started 24 of 32 games as a senior and averaged 4.6 points, 4.7 rebounds and 1.4 blocks.